Exercise & T1D: reduce bg swings with strategies for before, during & after physical activity

-In the latter case, if an activity is planned immediately following a meal, instead of your child eating even more food after the meal, you may choose to subtract the insulin equivalent to the extra carbs from that bolus for that meal.
-For example, if your 40 Kg child wants to go tobogganing after supper, you could subtract insulin equivalent to 40 carbs (which would cover 1 hour of exercise) from the supper insulin.
+If you choose to give less insulin for an activity that is planned immediately following a meal, instead of your child eating even more food after the meal, you may choose to subtract the insulin equivalent to the extra carbs from that bolus for that meal.
+For example, if your 40 kg child wants to go tobogganing after supper, you could subtract insulin equivalent to 40 carbs (which would cover 1 hour of exercise) from the supper insulin.
 If she eats 60 carbs, you would only give insulin for 20 carbs instead of the full 60.

 Important Notes about Adjusting Carbs and Insulin:

 In addition to choosing the right amount of extra carbs, it is also important to be aware of the type of extra carb you use to manage exercise.
 A food’s Glycemic Index (GI) indicates how quickly it is digested – and, as a result, how quickly it raises blood glucose.
 High GI foods are broken down quickly, resulting in a fast rise in blood glucose; lower GI foods are broken down more slowly, resulting in a more moderate and longer-lasting rise in blood glucose.

 If your child is participating in spontaneous activity for which you had little advance notice (for example, little ones running around the house, or older ones rushing out for an impromptu bike ride), a quick-acting, high GI carb (similar to what you would use to treat a low), consumed immediately before or during the activity, may be necessary to avoid a low.
 This type of carbohydrate starts working very quickly.
 It is also used up very quickly, so your child will have to consume high GI foods often throughout the activity.